Few things cause more anxiety than the unknown, and few things generate more unknowns than our modern workplaces.

 When Lutz Ziob was general manager of Microsoft Learning, he led his team of 400 employees through a significant transformation.
 For years, his externally focused learning organization had made their money inside client corporations, teaching workers how to use the Microsoft toolkit.
 With an eye to the horizon, the debate became whether to let go of this profitable way of doing things and instead start training people in Microsoft products much earlier, in university or high school.
 Ziob didn’t have the answers, so he turned to his people and introduced a structured way to debate.

 He asked team members to come to a series of discussions with evidence and a point of view.
-They were to defend their opinion vehemently, and then be willing to switch sides.
+They were to defend their opinion vehemently and then be willing to switch sides.
 Chris, for instance, would argue against the change from a sales perspective, and Lee Anne in the affirmative from a marketing perspective.
 Then Ziob would have the two switch sides and continue the discussion.
-In the end it was hard to know who won debates.
+In the end, it was hard to know who won the debates.
 It didn’t matter.